pnkraemer/probdiffeq/README.md

 ### State-space model factorisation

 * If your problem is scalar-valued (`shape=()`), use a dense factorisation.
-All factorisations have the same complexity for scalar models, but dense factorisations offer the most comprehensive solver suite.
+All factorisations have the same complexity for scalar models, but dense factorisations have the most solvers implemented.

 * If your problem is vector-valued, be aware that different implementation choices imply different modelling choices.
 However, if you don't care too much about modelling choices: